itsKaynine/electron-injector/README.md

 ### Usage

-To use electron-injector, simply specify the path to the Electron app and the JavaScript file that you want to inject.
+To use `electron-injector`, simply specify the path to the Electron app and the JavaScript file that you want to inject.

 ```bash
 $ electron-injector --script=/path/to/script.js /path/to/electron/app